Virgin Hotels Las Vegas: Restaurants and bars

 Virgin Hotels Las Vegas retained the Nobu restaurant, which previously operated inside the resort when it was the Hard Rock.
-Nobu is operated by chef Nobu Matsuhisa.
+Nobu is a Michelin star restaurant, and is operated by chef Nobu Matsuhisa.
 Two other Hard Rock restaurants, MB Steak and Forte Pizza, were also retained.
 MB Steak, owned by David and Michael Morton, received a $1.5 million expansion, and was renamed One Steakhouse.
 Nobu was also expanded.